-According to specification (a), executive income has an elasticity with respect to firm size of 0.18 and increases with profitability (the semi-elasticity is 4.7%).
+According to specification (a), executive income has an elasticity with respect to firm size of .18 and increases with profitability (the semi-elasticity is 4.7%).
 It does not increase with stock price growth.
 Because the regression aggregates executives with and without capital income, however, we take these conclusions with caution, and focus on the next three regressions.
 There, we disaggregate the two groups of executives.

 2. Exposition.
-First, let us explain the presentation of regressions (b)-(d) in Table V (and the regressions in the remaining tables).
+First, let us explain the presentation of regressions (b), (c) and (d) in Table 5 (and the regressions in the remaining tables).
 For each regression, we provide two columns.
-Column (i) gives the variable's effect on Company Men, and column (ii) gives its additional effect on Capitalists.
+Column (i) gives the variables effect on Company Men, and column (ii) gives its additional effect on Capitalists.
 These two effects provide fundamentally different information.
-The effect on Company Men gives the pure effect of the
+The effect on Company Men gives the pure effect of the variables on executive pay (though many Company Men do earn some capital income).
+By contrast, the extra effects on Capitalists potentially come from two sources: from the CEO's investment income, and from any pay difference caused by varying levels of governance slack among CEO-controlled firms.